- HIV can be transmitted through vaginal or anal sex.

 Lubricants, or lube, make sex safer by reducing the risk of tears or damage to the vagina or anus caused by dryness or friction.
 It can also reduce the risk of a condom breaking.

 Lube is particularly important for anal sex, as the anus is delicate and does not self-lubricate.

 Use water-based lubricants instead of oil-based lubricants, as oil-based lubricants (such as Vaseline) weaken the latex in condoms and can cause them to break.

 A dental dam is a small plastic sheet that can be used to cover the mouth, vagina or anus during oral sex to reduce the risk of STIs.

 Post-exposure prophylaxis (PEP)

-Your doctor or healthcare worker will advise you on whether you could take PEP.
-Again, PEP may not be available where you are.
+Your doctor or healthcare professional will advise you on whether you could take PEP.
+PEP may not be available where you are.

 Photo credit: Copyright AVERT